 Agricultural education envisions a world where all people value and understand the vital role of agriculture, food, fiber, and natural resources systems in advancing personal and global well-being.

 Agricultural education prepares students for successful careers and a lifetime of informed choices in the global agriculture, food, fiber, and natural resources systems.

 Students are provided opportunities for leadership development, personal growth, and career success.
 Agricultural education instruction is delivered through three major components:

 - supervised agricultural experience programs (work-based learning), and

-- student leadership organizations (National FFA Organization, National Young Farmer Educational Association, and National Postsecondary Agricultural Student Organization).
+- student leadership organizations (National FFA Organization and National Postsecondary Agricultural Student Organization).

-Nationally, eleven organizations serve agricultural education.
-They are: Agricultural Education Division of the Association for Career and Technical Education, American Association for Agricultural Education, National Association of Agricultural Educators, National Council for Agricultural Education, National Association of Supervisors of Agricultural Education, National FFA Alumni Association, National FFA Foundation, Inc., National FFA Organization, National Postsecondary Agricultural Student Organization, National Farm and Ranch Business Management Education Association, and National Young Farmer Educational Association.
+Nationally, ten organizations serve agricultural education.
+They are: Agricultural Education Division of the Association for Career and Technical Education, American Association for Agricultural Education, National Association of Agricultural Educators, National Council for Agricultural Education, National Association of Supervisors of Agricultural Education, National FFA Alumni Association, National FFA Foundation, Inc., National FFA Organization, National Postsecondary Agricultural Student Organization, National Farm and Ranch Business Management Education Association.

 Agricultural education instruction is provided at the local level through the nation’s schools.
 State leadership is provided through various agencies and institutions including state departments of education, state departments of agriculture, land grant universities, community colleges, and other entities.
 The U. S. Department of Education provides federal leadership.
 All of the agricultural education organizations have local, state, and national programs and activities.
 The umbrella organization for the agricultural education community is the National Council for Agricultural Education (The Council).